 Finally, in a recent survey of merger and acquisition (M&A) professionals, we asked who they like to see an owner hire if they can only afford one “C-level” executive.
 The M&A professionals overwhelmingly identified a general manager/second-in-command as the most important role a founder can fill ahead of a chief revenue, marketing or financial officer.

-In short, the owners of the most valuable businesses have found managers to ensure the trains run on time while they spend an increasing amount of their energy thinking about what’s next for their business.
+In short, the owners of the most valuable businesses have found managers to ensure the trains run on time.
+Whilst, they spend an increasing amount of their energy thinking about what’s next for their business.

 What steps do you need to take in your business to give you more time to fill your thinking bucket?